barchart/alerting-service-public/docs/content/concepts/configuring_notifications.md

 }
 ```

-#### 3. Don't Send a Notification
+#### 4. Don't Send a Notification

-If none of the previous rules is matched, then no notification — for the given type — is generated.
+If the previous rules are not matched, then no notification — for the given type — will be generated.